ulsa/cljwordgraphweb/README.md

     (defn myapp [req]
       {:status 200
        :body "<html><body><h3>Hello world</h3></body></html>"})

+Exercise 1: Write a Ring handler that responds with a 200 and writes the `req` map as the body

+* Tip: there's a pretty print function called `pprint` in `clojure.pprint` which can be useful together with `with-out-str`:
+`user=> (with-out-str (println "not printed, but turned into a str")) "not printed, but turned into a str"`

+Exercise 2: Write a Ring handler that checks if uri is "/", and íf so responds with a 200 and writes "found it" as the body; otherwise a 404 with body "no mapping for uri: " and the uri

+* Tip: keywords are functions that take a map as arg
+* Tip: `(let [tmp (some function call)] (use tmp here))`

+Exercise 3: Write a Ring handler that listens to a GET on "/" and responds with a POSTed form with action "/graph" containing a text-field named 'txt' and and a submit button with the text "Graph"; otherwise with status 404 as above

+Exercise 4: Write a function that takes a text, passes it to `cljwordgraph`, and returns a string with a wordgraph histogram

+Exercise 5: Add to the handler so that it listens to "/graph", takes the "txt" parameter and passes it to the function you wrote in Exercise 4

+### Ring Middleware (should this be included?)

+Ring also provides middleware functionality in the form of functional wrappers.

 A Ring wrapper is a plain Clojure function that takes a handler function (and possibly more args) and returns a new handler function,